microsoft/PartnerResources/_docs/Security/Security Copilot.md

 # Readiness Resources for Security Copilot

-> This document is under active development.
+> This page is under continuous development.
 Please check regularly for updates.

 ## Introduction